-A pronounced "Low-wind effect" appears when the outdoor wind speed (at 10 or 30m) drops below \sim 3 m/s.
-This effect occurs about 15 to 20% of the time and usually under good seeing conditions.
+The low-wind effect appears when the outdoor wind speed (at 10 or 30m) drops below ~ 3 m/s.
+This is about 15 to 20% of the time and usually under good seeing conditions.
 The closer the wind is to 0 m/s, the stronger the effect.
-It is also referred as "mickey-mouse" because it affects the PSF which can become double, triple (like "mickey-mouse" ears) or even quadruple.
-The effect is totally unnoticed by the AO system (Shack-Hartmann wavefront sensors are unsensitive to differential piston).
-However, in the image plane, the PSF can be heavily affected by low-order aberrations which change on seconds to minutes time scale.
-Images illustrating the effect of this low-wind effect on the PSF are shown in Figure 21.
+It is also referred as the "mickey-mouse" because it affects the PSF which can become double, triple (like "mickey-mouse" ears) or even quadruple.
+The effect is totally unnoticed by the AO system (Shack-Hartmann wavefront sensors are insensitive to differential piston).
+However, in the image plane, the PSF can be heavily affected by low-order aberrations which change on seconds to minutes time scales.